The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/indianapolis-in-10021-e-washington-st.md

 latitudeLongitude = ["39.77167692","-85.99051978"]
 +++

 ***10021 E Washington St, Store #714*** is a Chuck E. Cheese that opened in December 2011 (day unknown) with a Studio C Beta and closed on March 31st, 2025.
-It is the relocation of {{< wiki-link "Indianapolis, IN (8109 E Washington St)" >}} which originally opened on June 18, 1982, and closed in December 2011.
+It is the relocation of [Indianapolis, IN (8109 E Washington St)] which originally opened on June 18, 1982, and closed in December 2011.

 ## History

-Indianapolis opened in December 2011 as the relocation of {{< wiki-link "Indianapolis, IN (8109 E Washington St)" >}}.
+Indianapolis opened in December 2011 as the relocation of [Indianapolis, IN (8109 E Washington St)].
 It is located about 4 minutes away from the original location.
 It opened with the 2005 Remodel and the Studio C Beta, which it retained until closure.

 ## Stages